The North Face Terra 55 Review

 Our Analysis and Test Results

 This model is ideal for those who are new to backpacking or experienced hikers looking for a simple, no-nonsense pack.
-It isn't the lightest, the fastest, or the shiniest, but it is the Best Buy for simplicity, versatility, and uncomplicated, useful features.
+It isn't the lightest, the fastest, or the shiniest, but it offers simplicity, versatility, and some useful features.

 The curve of your back will ultimately dictate which design is most comfortable.
-We determined the Terra's design to be a novice-friendly level of comfort that could accommodate the comfort demands of a seasoned backpacker.
-It protrudes slightly at the small of the back to create added support, but not nearly as much as the Gregory Deva 60.
-The shoulder straps are well padded and are shaped to resist chafing in the underarms or inner shoulders.
+We determined the Terra to possess a novice-friendly level of comfort that could accommodate the demands of a seasoned backpacker.
+It protrudes slightly at the small of the back to create added support, but not nearly as much as the Gregory models we tested.
+The shoulder straps are well-padded and are shaped to resist chafing in the underarms or inner shoulders.
 A rectangular design on the hip belt doesn't curve over the hip bones as other packs do, but this design difference doesn't lend to any discomfort.
-Customized fitting options further discussed under Adjustability offer personalized comfort in torso length and support with a light to mid-weight pack load.
+Customized fitting options further discussed under Adjustability offer personalized comfort in torso length and support with light to mid-weight pack loads.

 Total Volume = 53 L

 Many new packs aim to incorporate the latest technology in lightweight, sleek exteriors, more pockets, and more features.

 Unfortunately, this complicates how user-friendly the pack is.
 The Terra has a few additional pockets, but it isn't overly complicated with frills and features.
 However, some of the features weren't too useful, or they could have used better materials.
 The axe carry is bulky and would get in the way for most users.
 The sleeping bag compartment is small and ill-suited for a beginner who might have more cumbersome gear.